 - Think about what you’ll say to people who ask if you’re OK.
 Keep it short.
 Prepare your response with your partner and practice.

 - It can take months to recover physically.
 Your body was pregnant and is filled with hormones.
 It takes a while to feel like yourself again, so be kind to yourself.

 - Don’t forget your partner is grieving too.
 I was the one always crying, but it didn’t mean I was the only one hurting.

 - Find something else to focus on.
 For us, it was a decision to buy a new house and move.
 It was a great distraction and allowed my husband and I to spend our time dreaming and thinking about our future.

-If you are suffering pain from a similar experience or need support, then we suggest talking with a counsellor or health professional.
-Below is a list of independent organisations that provide support for pregnancy loss and neonatal death.
+If you’re experiencing pain from a similar experience or need support, speak to a counsellor or health professional.
+Below is a list of independent organisations that provide support for miscarriage, stillbirth, and newborn death.